 July 11 is the anniversary of the Hamilton-Burr duel at Weehawken, NJ.
-Guest author June Skinner Sawyers has written an homage to Hamilton and to his modern-day re-creators.
+June Skinner Sawyers has written an homage to Hamilton and to his modern-day re-creators.
 Sawyers has published many books on music and travel, including works on Bob Dylan, the Beatles and Bruce Springsteen.
 She is the proprietor of The Phantom Collective, a pub theater group specializing in history-based staged readings.

 For Ron Chernow and Lin-Manuel Miranda.

 this immigrant born during the reign of George II

 on a cool July morning

 At 7 am sharp the two men faced each other,

 thing to do.
 Protocol was important.